LiliaFramework/Lilia/docs/store/mechanics.md

 - **Ranking System**: Adds various ranks that show on the scoreboard.
 These are tied to factions and can include stat changes, custom models, custom weapons, and more.

-- **Syringes**: Adds Syringes that can be used to provide effects.
+- **Syringes**: Adds syringes that can be used to provide effects, sucha as better reload speed, more speed, more armor, more health, healing, more jump height.

 - **Social Credit System**: A ranking system that rewards players with points based on their playtime, completing tasks, or receiving points as rewards from admins.
 Accumulated points can be used to unlock in-game rewards, enhancing player engagement and providing incentives for positive behavior and participation.

-- **Prop Based Construction:** A construction system inspired by Rust, where players use items to build structures instead of relying on a traditional spawn menu.
+- **Prop-Based Construction**: A construction system inspired by Rust, where players use items to build structures instead of relying on a traditional spawn menu.
 Items can be placed directly on the ground, creating a more immersive and interactive building experience.

-- **Scenarios:** This feature introduces various configurable scenarios that are automatically activated when the server starts.
-Each scenario alters gameplay in unique ways, providing fresh and dynamic experiences every time the server is launched, keeping gameplay exciting and unpredictable.
+- **Syringes**: Adds syringes that can be used to provide various effects, such as improved reload speed, increased movement speed, enhanced armor, higher health, healing, and greater jump height.

-- **Farming:** Introduces farmable items that players can plant and grow over time.
-These items yield various farm products when harvested, adding an agricultural element to the game where players can cultivate resources-
+- **Farming**: Introduces farmable items that players can plant and grow over time.
+These items yield various farm products when harvested, adding an agricultural element to the game where players can cultivate resources.

+- **Advanced Injuries**: Incorporates several injuries, including PTSD, which creates visual effects; bleeding, which causes damage over time; broken arms, which slow down reloading; broken legs, which reduce movement speed; and concussions, which make your vision blurry.

+- **Bonemerge System**: Adds a bonemerge system that allows different clothes to be worn on different parts of the body.
+This comes with two main presets: Fallout and Mafia.

+- **Guilds**: Adds a group creation system, which has a built-in ranking system with custom permissions within the guild, item bank, money bank, and logs.

+- **Housing**: Adds a housing system that can be managed by a faction or admins.
+This system allows for the predefined properties, alongside the assigned doors, as well as rent.

+- **Camera**: Adds cameras that act as CCTV, allowing a player to remotely see through their view.

+- **Law Board**: Adds a Law Board that, when interacted with, displays a webpage with the rules.

+- **DEFCON**: Implements a DEFCON (Defense Condition) system that adjusts server security levels based on in-game events.

+- **Trading**: Introduces a trading mechanic that allows players to securely trade items and currency through an intuitive interface.

+- **Cutscenes**: Adds simple Call of Duty-inspired cutscenes where you can submit three text entries explaining the missions.

+- **Car Options**: Adds car options, such as kicking players from cars, locking the car from inside, and more.